 Make sure the scanned documents you upload are:

-- of high quality
+- of high quality and in colour

 - uploaded in its totality if the document consists of multiple parts